 Since there are so many different ways to make a composite package, there will not be one way to recycle all types of composite packages.
 Research will lead to many different solutions.
 The key is finding a sustainable solution that doesn’t harm the environment.

 Saperatec, a company in Germany, has developed a solution for recycling composites.
 Their process will separate the layers of paper, plastic, and metal in a composite.
 Once the layers are separated, each material can be sent to the proper facility for recycling.
 The process separates the materials through a chemical reaction that breaks down the glues and resins used to keep the layers together.
 Saperatec’s chemical process has yet to be tested in a large facility, but their process is heading in the right direction for composite recycling.

-You may already be familiar with TerraCycle beause of their mail-in recycling programs.
+You may already be familiar with TerraCycle‘s mail-in recycling programs.
 TerraCycle provides a recycling program for snack bags, a type of composite packaging that normally ends up in the trash.
 Their process melts the layers of plastics together to create a different composite plastic material.
 The new material can be molded into different consumer products, giving the composite a longer life cycle.
-This process works for plastic-only composites but does solve the problem of paper-plastic-metal composites.
+This process works for plastic-only composites but does not solve the problem of paper-plastic-metal composites.

 To recycle snack bags with TerraCycle, individuals and organizations simply set up an account, purchase a Zero Waste box (which comes with a pre-paid shipping label), then collect clean, empty snack bags, and ship a full box back to TerraCycle.
 TerraCycle also offers recycling programs in partnership with manufacturers for select hard-to-recycle packaging.

 Close the Recycling Loop

 Composite packaging is very appealing for manufactures because of its low cost and durability.
 But when this type of packaging was developed, no thought was put into how it would be recycled once it was used.
 And so, most of the composite packaging used ends up in a landfill after its first use.